 Machu Picchu is an ancient city located in Peru, about 8000 feet above the sea level, and is one of the major tourist attractions in the world.
 The city was founded by the Incas in the 15th century.
 The Inca Empire was spread across South America’s Andean region for almost 400 years.
 The Incas are considered as one of the great road builders and architects of those times.
 The decline of the Inca Empire lead to the city being abandoned.
 It remained so till it was discovered again in the year 1911.
 The site is currently designated as a UNESCO World Heritage Site and is protected by the government of Peru.

 Even though Machu Picchu is near the equator, the weather and temperature can vary between rainy and chilly to parched and dry.
-It is therefore important to plan a Machu Picchu itinerary that makes the holidays less stressful and more enjoyable.
+It is therefore important to plan a Machu Picchu tour package that makes the holidays less stressful and more enjoyable.
 It is also important to note that tourists going to this stunning Peru destination, should get the services of a certified guide in order for the history to be explained to you, as you explore the citadel.
 You may go for the Machu Picchu mountain hike-trail that lasts for 2-7 days, or take the Expedition, Vistadome or Hiram Bingham train to Aguas Calientes (the small town just below Machu Picchu).

 The Different Seasons in Machu Picchu